Tragedy of the commons: The "Commons" as a modern resource concept

 Hardin's article marked the mainstream acceptance of the term "commons" as used to connote a shared resource.
-As Frank van Laerhoven and Elinor Ostrom have stated: "Prior to the publication of Hardin’s article on the tragedy of the commons (1968), titles containing the words 'the commons', 'common pool resources,' or 'common property' were very rare in the academic literature."
+As Frank van Laerhoven and Elinor Ostrom have stated: "Prior to the publication of Hardin's article on the tragedy of the commons (1968), titles containing the words 'the commons', 'common pool resources', or 'common property' were very rare in the academic literature."
 They go on to say: "In 2002, Barrett and Mabry conducted a major survey of biologists to determine which publications in the twentieth century had become classic books or benchmark publications in biology.
-They report that Hardin’s 1968 article was the one having the greatest career impact on biologists and is the most frequently cited".
+They report that Hardin's 1968 article was the one having the greatest career impact on biologists and is the most frequently cited".
+However, the Ostroms point out that Hardin's analysis was based on crucial misconceptions about the nature of common property systems.

 System archetype

 In systems theory, the commons problem is one of the ten most common system archetypes.
 The Tragedy of the Commons archetype can be illustrated using a causal loop diagram.